The Simpsons house: Features and furniture

 The basement always includes a washing machine, a clothes dryer, and, after the episode "Blood Feud", a large Olmec statue of a head which was a present from Mr. Burns given to Bart in that episode.
 The appearance of other features such as a furnace, ping-pong table, air hockey set, and water softener varies from episode to episode.
 The basement is often used as a "secret lair", where Homer hides after faking the kidnapping of Mr. Burns's son in "Burns, Baby Burns", brews alcohol to beat prohibition in "Homer vs. the Eighteenth Amendment", hides his superhero operation as Pie Man in "Simple Simpson", and where Marge hides during a spell of agoraphobia in "Strong Arms of the Ma".
 Bart hints in one episode that the basement has a problem with radon gas, then lets a homeless man sleep there in "The Day the Violence Died".
 It is revealed in the episode "Father Knows Worst" that there is a sauna behind the water heater that was covered up by paint and dust, but which Marge accidentally found.

 A simple painting of a boat hangs on the wall above the living room couch.
 Marge says she painted it for Homer in "The Trouble with Trillions".
 In the episode "Diatribe of a Mad Housewife", the painting has a plaque saying it was based on a scene from Moby Dick.
 In the Season 27 episode "Barthood", young Lisa is seen drawing the sail boat painting.
 In the episode "Homer and Ned's Hail Mary Pass", Homer destroys the painting over the couch and Marge retrieves a replica out of a closet.
 The painting is also destroyed by Lisa's guinea pig in "The War of Art" but it gets replaced with a replica made by a famous art forger.

-In the "Treehouse of Horror IV" episode, the Dogs Playing Poker painting appears above the sofa.
+In the "Treehouse of Horror IV" episode, a Dogs Playing Poker painting appears above the sofa.
 In "Treehouse of Horror VI", there is a portal behind the bookcase in the sitting room that leads to the third dimension, a reference to The Twilight Zone episode "Little Girl Lost".
 However, Treehouse of Horror episodes are not canonical.